swiftlang/vscode-swift/userdocs/userdocs.docc/Articles/Topics/supported-toolchains.md

 ## Swiftly Support

 The extension supports toolchains managed by [swiftly](https://github.com/swiftlang/swiftly), the Swift toolchain installer and manager.
 This is the recommended way of installing Swift toolchains on macOS and Linux.
 For instructions on installing swiftly see the [installation instructions on Swift.org](https://www.swift.org/install).
+There is also a [getting started guide for swiftly on Swift.org](https://www.swift.org/swiftly/documentation/swiftly/getting-started/).

 Choose a swiftly managed toolchain to use from the `> Swift: Select Toolchain...` menu.